Holland Lops in Ohio at Hot Cross Buns

 case you decide to switch brands, but you will definitely need a supply of your food of choice available.

-stick with Oxbow, you will need a supply of the food to last until your bunny reaches 6 months of age
+If you stick with Oxbow, you will need a supply of the food to last until your bunny reaches 6 months of age

 (purchasing in smaller quantities will keep the food fresher, with higher quality.)
 At that point it is safe to transition